 - Children are given time to reflect on their behaviour and discuss expectations with a staff member. - Children will be moved to a different location in the classroom to complete work. - If work is not completed KS2 children will complete work during break time in a supervised area.
-Foundation Learners will remain next to a staff member to complete work during the next session. - If work continues to be incomplete during a session, then the Class teacher will phone parents to discuss the problem to reach an agreement on the action needed. - The Class teacher will phone parents to discuss behaviour concerns, if there is not an improvement after opportunities provided and together will reach an agreement on the action needed - If a learner still needs time to reflect during Golden Time this will be supervised by staff within the classroom.
-During this time learners reflect on what they have done and how they can improve - High tariff behaviour (physical, verbal assault, racial behaviour) will result in Head teacher or Deputy Head contacting parents to discuss the problem and consequences.
+Foundation Learners will remain next to a staff member to complete work during the next session. - If work continues to be incomplete during a session, then the Class teacher will phone parents to discuss the problem to reach an agreement on the action needed. - The Class teacher will phone parents to discuss behaviour concerns (on the day of the incident) - If there is not an improvement after opportunities provided by school and home working collaboratively and a child reaches three warnings given in school, the Head teacher will send an email home requesting a meeting to discuss the behaviour and together will reach an agreement on the action needed - High tariff behaviour (physical assault, verbal assault/swearing, racist/prejudice behaviour, breaking equipment, defying a reasonable request made by an adult) will result in the Head teacher or Deputy Head contacting parents to discuss the problem and consequences.